Effective Information Sharing & Security

 Improved Necessary and Proportionate Information Sharing to Support Effective Partnership Working and Person-Centred Care

-This priority delivers improvements to necessary and proportionate information sharing to support effective partnership working and person-centred care.
+To improve necessary and proportionate information sharing to support effective partnership working and person-centred care.

 “It is a huge privilege to be invited to be Chair of the Effective Information Sharing & Security (EISS) Network Leadership Group (NLG) within iNetwork.
 I am keen to share experience gained during the implementation of the Local Government Review (LGR) within Cumbria and the approach taken to reduce cyber risk during this period of unprecedented change.
 In an era where threats evolve rapidly collaboration and innovation are key and I’m excited to have the opportunity to contribute to both